 A Bit Of History

 I have been to their old location as well as their new location.
 I remember when they were on Wellington that the owners were Vietnamese.
-What was particularly special was the free dessert of tapioca pudding they offered with every entree ordered.
+What was particularly special was the free dessert of tapioca pudding that they offered with every entree ordered.
 Sadly, this extra treat is no longer offered at their new location.
 I suspect that the new management decided not to continue this tradition.

 Tables seating four guests line the walls and window.
-The table tops are bare and appear speckled grey.
+The tabletops are bare and appear speckled grey.
 They have accompanying plain black metal chairs.
 Overall, the interior is a clean and comfortable space for you to enjoy your meal.

 The menu includes a variety of popular Vietnamese and Thai dishes.

-They have a number of noodle items including Bún Chả Giò Thịt Nướng, and Pad Thai.
+They have a number of noodle items including Bún Chả Giò Thịt Nướng and Pad Thai.

-For those of us who are vegetarian, they have Pad Thai (Vegetarian Thai Noodles), and Cải Xào Tofu (Tofu with Mixed Vegetables) to name a few.
+For those of us who are vegetarian, they have Pad Thai (Vegetarian Thai Noodles) and Cải Xào Tofu (Tofu with Mixed Vegetables), to name a few.

 To my surprise, they also have Bánh Xèo (Vietnamese Crepes).
-My mom only makes this once or twice a year at home so it's a treat to have it.
+My mom only makes this once or twice a year at home, so it's a treat to have it.

 The prices for most of these are reasonable and definitely affordable.
-For appetizer it ranges from $4.75 to $6.75.
-For the soup dishes, it goes from $3.75 to $8.75.
-All the other entree dishes range from $8.75 to $11.95.
+Appetizers range from $4.75 to $6.75.
+Soup dishes range from $3.75 to $8.75.
+All the other entrée dishes range from $8.75 to $11.95.

 Bún Chả Giò Thịt Nướng

 On this particular visit, I ordered number 14, Bún Chả Giò Thịt Nướng.
-This is a noodle, specifically rice vermicelli, dish that comes with one spring roll, grilled pork, lettuce, sliced cucumbers, pickled carrots and chopped peanuts.
+This is a noodle (specifically rice vermicelli) dish that comes with one spring roll, grilled pork, lettuce, sliced cucumbers, pickled carrots and chopped peanuts.
 It is served with a small bowl of fish sauce to season the dish. $9.95 is a fairly reasonable price to pay for it.

 I do have a few minor criticisms.
 There was a lack of aromatic herbs like mint, Thai basil or perilla that should have been in there to enhance the freshness and flavour.
 Although the flavour of the grilled pork was excellent, it was just slightly dry.
 Also, I thought the portion size was just a little small.
-I would have loved an extra spring roll, more vermicelli and grilled pork.
+I would have loved an extra spring roll and more vermicelli and grilled pork.
 Everything else was perfect!

 We had two waiters serve us.
-The first server brought us water and Jasmine tea that we ordered.
+The first server brought us water and the Jasmine tea that we ordered.
 A second waiter took our orders and brought us our food.
 The two didn't really bother us during the meal, except to occasionally refill our water.
 They both seemed to be friendly.
-I thought the service was prompt, and efficient.
+I thought the service was prompt and efficient.

 I pay particular attention to the washrooms in restaurants.
-The cleanliness of a restaurant's washroom reflects how sanitary they are overall, and their attention to detail and you, their guest.
+The cleanliness of a restaurant's washroom reflects how sanitary they are overall and their attention to detail and you, their guest.
 If their washrooms are dirty and unkept, it signifies that they do not care about their cleanliness or about you.

 Know Before You Go

 The Kingston and Area Public Health Unit has a website called Know Before You Go.
 It contains the results of inspections of restaurants, personal services, and recreational water facilities.
 I checked Golden Viet Thai on there to see how they did.
 They were in compliance with the majority of the inspection categories (6 in total).
 One item that they corrected during inspection was "Food Protected from Contamination."
-It appears they did all right on their inspection, which I'm glad to know.
+It appears they did alright on their inspection, which I'm glad to know.